ByAUJay

 Step 5: Ensure Data Privacy & Security

-- Comply with GDPR, CCPA, and other privacy laws.
+- Stay compliant with laws like GDPR, CCPA, and other privacy regulations.

 Best Practices for Seamless KYC/AML Integration

-- User Control: Enable users to manage their identities and consent.
+- User Control: Give users the power to manage their own identities and consent.

-- Reusability: Allow users to reuse verified identities across platforms.
+- Reusability: Let users easily reuse their verified identities on different platforms.

 Real-World Examples & Case Studies